wiseman-timelord/Chat-Gradio-Gguf/README.md

 ## Gen => 2 Development.
 With regards to the next generation of the program...
-1. **Basic Global and File Handling:**
-   - Standardize all global variables using safe, unique three-word labels to avoid conflicts.
+1. **Safe Globals** - Standardize all global variables using safe, unique three-word labels to avoid conflicts.
-   - Ensure that attached files can be written to.
-2. **Cross-Platform Scripting:** Introduce a unified script (`Text-Gradio-Gguf.sh`) to support both Linux and Windows environments.
+2. **Cross-Platform Scripting:** Introduce a unified script (`Text-Gradio-Gguf.sh`) to support both Linux and Windows environments, and adapt scripts appropriately.
 3. **User Interface and Notification Enhancements:**
    - Implement verbose, clear, and concise printed notifications for all stages of model interaction (e.g., "Sending Prompt to Code Model...", "Response Received from Code Model...").
    - Add a configuration page with a non-editable “Prompting” section showing the operation mode, enhancements (e.g., Web-Search, VectorStore), and the last prompt sent.
+   - Remove some of the Debug in terminal, selectively.
 4. **Enhanced Notation Modes:**
    - Introduce “Chat-Notate” and “Chat-Notate-Uncensored” modes to process uploaded PDFs into both detailed and concise summaries.
    - Store summaries in `.\\data\\notation` and provide a Notation Library menu in the UI for managing these notations.
    - Disable the THINK phase in these modes to ensure practical, notation-driven conversations.
 5. **Agentic and Enhanced Features:**
    - Integrate vision capabilities for image recognition on web searches and convert images into contextually relevant thumbnails (with full images accessible via pop-up).
    - Add voice processing features (Text-to-Voice and Voice-to-Text) using PyWin32 and Whisper.
+   - Ensure that attached files can be written to.
 6. **Mode-Specific Integrations and Persistent Sessions:**
    - Support various modes (Chatbot, Advanced Chatbot, Coder, Agentic Coder, RPG Text, RPG Text + Images) with tailored features as outlined in the design table.
    - Introduce persistent modes (Chat-Persistent and RPG-Persistent) to enable ongoing sessions with stored states, allowing persistent interactions (e.g., a consistent AI character like a counsellor).